devanshpokhariya585/skipLine/README.md

 # SkipLine - Smart Canteen
+## By Devansh Pokhariya

 A full-stack mess/canteen ordering system with a prepaid **points wallet**.
 Branded **SkipLine**: _Smart Canteen Management, Without the Queue._